When to Worry About Diarrhea in Adults: Warning Signs to Know

 Severe Dehydration Symptoms

-Signs of severe dehydration include extreme thirst that isn't satisfied by drinking water, very dark urine or no urination for 12 hours or more, dizziness or lightheadedness especially when standing up, confusion or difficulty concentrating, rapid heartbeat or heart palpitations, sunken eyes or cheeks, dry mouth and tongue with thick saliva, severe weakness or fatigue, decreased skin elasticity where skin doesn't bounce back quickly when pinched, and cold hands and feet despite warm temperatures.
+Dehydration is the most dangerous complication of diarrhea and can become life-threatening if not addressed promptly.
+Signs of severe dehydration include extreme thirst that isn't satisfied by drinking water, very dark urine or no urination for 12 hours or more, dizziness or lightheadedness especially when standing up, confusion or difficulty concentrating, rapid heartbeat or heart palpitations, sunken eyes or cheeks, dry mouth and tongue with thick saliva, severe weakness or fatigue, decreased skin elasticity, and cold hands and feet.

 Blood in Your Stool